rohanurkude28/BigDataTechStackConcepts/Spark.md

-Terminologies
+### Terminologies

 - **RDD (Resilient Distributed Datasets)** : RDD is Spark’s core abstraction as a distributed collection of objects.
 It is an Immutable dataset which cannot change with time.
 This data can be stored in memory or disk across the cluster.
 The data is logically partitioned over the cluster.
 It offers in-parallel operation across the cluster.As RDDs cannot be changed it can be transformed using several operations.
 Those are Transformation and Action operations.
 Furthermore, RDDs are fault Tolerant in nature.
 If any failure occurs it can rebuild lost data automatically through lineage graph [DAG] .
 - **Partitions** : To speed up the data processing, term partitioning of data comes in.
 Basically, Partition means logical and smaller unit of data.
 Partitioning of data defines as to derive logical units of data.
 - **Cluster Manager** :Cluster manager runs as an external service which provides resources to each application.
 This is possible to run Spark on the distributed node on Cluster.
 Spark supports following cluster managers.
 First is Apache Spark Standalone cluster manager, the Second one is Apache Mesos while third is Hadoop Yarn.
 Hence, all cluster managers are different on comparing by scheduling, security, and monitoring.
 As a matter of fact, each has its own benefits.
 No doubt, We can select any cluster manager as per our need and goal.
 - **Worker Node** : A worker node refers to a slave node.
 Actually, any node which can run the application across the cluster is a worker node.
 In other words, any node runs the program in the cluster is defined as worker node.
-- **Executor** : Any application can have its own executors.
-These are generally present at worker nodes which implements the task.
-In other words, as any process activates for an application on a worker node.
-That executes tasks and keeps data in-memory or disk storage over them.
+- **Executor** : An executor is a single JVM process which is launched for an application on a worker node.
+Executor runs tasks and keeps data in memory or disk storage across them.
+Each application has its own executors.
+A single node can run multiple executors and executors for an application can span multiple worker nodes.
+An executor stays up for the duration of the Spark Application and runs the tasks in multiple threads.
+The number of executors for a spark application can be specified inside the SparkConf or via the flag –num-executors from command-line.
 - **Task** : A Task is a unit of work that is sent to any executor.
 - **Stage** : Each job is divided into small sets of tasks which are known as stages.
 - **Driver Program** : The driver program is the process running the main() function of the application.
 It also creates the SparkContext.
 This program runs on a master node of the machine.
 In the meantime, it also declares transformations and actions on data RDDs.